 - You can make a dental dam out of a condom by cutting off both ends and the slicing one side down the length to form a latex rectangle.

 You are a person with your own mind and body, your own physical, emotional, and mental needs and limitations.
 It is crucial that you learn about yourself and be able to talk about these things, to give appropriate input to your Top.
 Be very honest about everything:

 - What you want to do

 - What you prefer not to do (but might be willing to try)

 - What you do not want to do under any circumstances

-- Your physical capabilities and or limitations
+- Your physical capabilities, flexibility, strength and any limitations

 - If you do not communicate the relevant details about your medical, physical, emotional and mental state before you begin, your Top will be unable to properly plan for your safety.